Rughalt/D35E/README.md

 - J. W. Bjerk (eleazzaar) -- www.jwbjerk.com/art  -- find this and other open art at: http://opengameart.org - CC-BY 3.0
 - Various authors at [game-icons.net](https://game-icons.net/)

-Icons provided in binary distribution are used with persmission of the autor and licensed to use only in this application.
+Icons provided in binary distribution are used with persmission of the authors and licensed to use only in this application.
 Any other use is prohibited.